akuzko/re-use-form/README.md

 - `getError(name)` - returns validation error for an input with a given name.
 - `setErrors(errors)` - sets `errors` (object) as form's errors.
 - `setError(name, error)` - sets an error for a single input with a given name.

-In addition to properties above, if `useForm`/`uesControlledForm` hook was called with validation rules for inputs, hook object will also have properties bellow:

 - `validate({onValid, onError})` - performs form validations.
 Accepts an object with `onValid` and `onError` callbacks that will be called in case of successful/failed validation correspondingly.
-- `submitWith(callback)` - performs form validation and executes a callback if there were no errors.
+- `withValidation(callback)` - performs form validation and executes a callback if there were no errors.
+- `reset(initial)` - clears form errors and sets form attributes provided value.
+  If no value provided, uses object that was passed to initial `useForm` hook call.

 ## License